San Carlos del Apa: History

 The Fortress of San Carlos was built in 1796 by order of Governor of Paraguay, Don Joaquin de Alos y Bru, years after the founding of the Villa Real de la Concepcion, on a small hill a few metres from the Apa River, with the aim of defending the region against the advance of bandits and Mbayaés Indians allied with the conquerors from Brazil.
 There, several battles were fought.
 The Governor sent the commander of Villa Real de Concepción, Don Luis Bernardo Ramirez on an expedition to establish a fort on the banks of River Apa.
 It also had barracks, housing, oratory, storage and cooking places for the soldiers guarding it.

 It is a sign of the presence of Spaniards since late 1700 and the government of José Gaspar Rodríguez de Francia.
 During the Paraguayan War there were fought several battles at the site, in 1867, Cnel.
 Urbieta defeated Brazilian troops and thus regained control of the fort.

 Tourist attractions

 San Carlos is considered historic and touristic, because the ruins of Fort San Carlos del Apa are located there, scenario of numerous battles.
 The fort has high walls surrounding it and nowadays receives many tourists.

-Another attraction of San Carlos is its exuberant nature.
-The Caxoeira hills in Brazil, and the Cerro Paiva, Paraguay, complement the beautiful landscape next to River Apa.
-In the river it is possible to navigate and fish.
+The area surrounding San Carlos is characterized by a landscape that includes the Caxoeira hills in Brazil and the Cerro Paiva, Paraguay.
+The Apa River runs through the area and is navigable, with fishing among the activities practiced along the river.

 The Fortress of San Carlos is part of both Paraguay and Brazil's heritage.
 It is very close to the border with Mato Grosso.